 Not many places in the world blend cultural heritage and modern architectural excellence the way Dubai does.
 In a city where skyscrapers and record-breaking entertainment attractions are in abundance, the beautiful mosques in Dubai will render you captivated and in awe.

-Dubai, the Middle East’s leading tourism hub, is one of the largest cities in the UAE and plays host to an array of breathtaking attractions.
-Luxurious lifestyle, awe-inspiring architecture and amazing shopping venues – there is much to love about living in Dubai.
+Dubai, the Middle East’s leading tourism hub, is one of the largest cities in the UAE.
+Known for its breathtaking attractions, luxurious lifestyle, awe-inspiring architecture and fantastic shopping venues, there is much to love about living in Dubai.
 But that’s not all that this diverse destination has to offer.
-There are many truly beautiful mosques in Dubai which are a testament to the emirate’s rich Islamic heritage.
+There are many beautiful mosques in Dubai which are a testament to the emirate’s rich Islamic heritage.

 If you’re planning a stay in the UAE anytime soon, here’s a list of the most beautiful mosques in Dubai that you should visit.